I love my wife. She is my partner and best friend but there are times when I don’t like her all that much.

 It began like this.

-After returning from the supermarket, I parked the car and began unloading the shopping bags but my wife didn’t move.
+After returning from the supermarket, I parked the car and began unloading groceries, but my wife didn’t move.
 She remained in the passenger seat, staring straight ahead.

 “What are you wearing to the wedding?” she asked.